 Magistrates fined the company £10,000 and Mr Edwards a further £10,000.
 The company was also ordered to pay full prosecution costs of £10,556.

-You now understand the key section and responsibilities of the HASAWA.
-You can read the full ACT can be found here.
-If you wish to learn more you can undertake our short Health & Safety for Managers course, or IOSH Managing Safety or NEBOSH
+You now the key sections and responsibilities of The health and safety at work act.
+If you wish to learn more you can undertake our short Health & Safety for Managers course.